 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 1:13 am and the next low tide at 1:41 pm.
-The first high tide was at 8:03 am and the next high tide at 8:09 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:58 am and the next high tide at 5:18 pm.
+The first low tide was at 10:55 am and the next low tide will be at 11:20 pm.

-The lunar phase is a New Moon.
-Today we had 10 hours and 41 minutes of sun.
-The solar transit was at 12:07 pm and the length of time the moon will be visible will be 11 hours and 11 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 12 hours and 23 minutes of sun.
+The solar transit is at 1:25 pm and the length of time the moon will be visible will be 12 hours and 39 minutes.

-The tidal coefficient today is 92.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 93 to end the day with a tidal coefficient of 93.
-The tide heights today are 0.0 ft, 3.3 ft, 0.7 ft and 3.0 ft.
+The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 50 to end the day with a tidal coefficient of 54.
+The tide heights today are 2.3 ft, 0.7 ft, 2.3 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Jupiter Inlet (South Jetty) which is of 3.9 ft and a minimum height of -1.0 ft.